platformio/platformio-docs/projectconf/section_platformio.rst

 ``include_dir``
 ^^^^^^^^^^^^^^^

-A path to project's default headers files.
+A path to project's default header files.
 PlatformIO uses it for :ref:`cmd_run` command.
 A default value is ``include`` that means that folder is located in the root of project.
 This path will be added to ``CPPPATH`` of build environment.